lutris/lutris/INSTALL.rst

 ------------

 Lutris should work on any up to date Linux system.
 It is based on Python and Gtk but will run on any desktop environment.
-The following dependencies should be installed:
+If you installed Lutris from our PPA or some other repository, it should already come with all of its essential dependencies.
+However, if you need to install Lutris manually, it requires the following components:

     * Python > 3.4
     * PyGObject